Melbourne Showgrounds: Establishment

 The 30 acre site at Ascot Vale was given to the National Agricultural Society of Victoria (predecessor of the Royal Agricultural Society of Victoria) in 1882.
 The first Show held the next year and over the next few decades a number of pavilions were erected on the site.
 During both World War I and World War II the showgrounds were requisitioned for military purposes.
 The main arena played host to harness racing as well as the annual show; in fact, it was the main harness racecourse in metropolitan Melbourne for almost four decades until the early 1980s, when all major Victorian harness meetings were moved to Moonee Valley Racecourse.

 During the 1970s the first major attractions were built, such as the 1,800 feet long chairlift, with 112 chairs that covered the journey in 7 minutes.
 In 1977 the new Government Pavilion was completed, costing $1,800,000 and covering an area of 2,839 square metres.
 The iconic "Pie in the Sky" was also built the same year, and was heritage listed in 1999.

 As well as hosting harness racing, the 610 m Melbourne Showground track was a semi regular host of speedway.
-During the 1980s and early 1990s the showground saw such Motorcycle speedway riders as World Champions Ivan Mauger, Hans Nielsen, Michael Lee, Shawn Moran, Simon Wigg and Tommy Knudsen, as well as Australian's Phil Crump, Rod Hunter, Mark Fiora and Todd Wiltshire.
+During the 1980s and early 1990s the showground saw such Motorcycle speedway riders as World Champions Ivan Mauger, Hans Nielsen, Michael Lee, Shawn Moran, Simon Wigg and Tommy Knudsen, as well as Australia's Phil Crump, Rod Hunter, Mark Fiora and Todd Wiltshire.
 During this time the showground hosted two annual speedway events, the "Boxing Day Spectacular", and the "Mr Melbourne" title held in January.
 Winners of these events included Simon Wigg, Tommy Knudsen and Todd Wiltshire.